shellgei/rusty_bash/README.md

 ## Contribution

 Because the shell in this repository can be a standard one in the next generation, it may a good idea to leave your name as a contributor.
 Give us pull requests with what you think as contribution.
-As our community is not big, rules are not fixed.
+As our community is not big, rules have not been fixed yet.

 Followings are not difficult but very important tasks.